esp-rs/std-training/book/src/01_intro.md

 # Introduction

-⚠️ This material is based on unstable crates, following it will not result in compiling code!
-However it can be used as inspiration for getting started with Rust on Espressif.
+⚠️ This material is based on unstable crates.
+It worked at the time of writing but following it today may not result in compiling code!
+However, it can be used as inspiration for getting started with Rust on Espressif.
 You can join the [esp-rs community](https://matrix.to/#/#esp-rs:matrix.org) on Matrix for all technical questions and issues!
 The community is open to everyone.

 ## Content of this material